Disa Eythorsdottir

 Hjördis "Disa" Eythorsdottir (born 24 July 1965) is an Iceland-born American bridge player.
 She is from Reykjavík.

 Eythorsdottir was stripped of a silver medal at the 2002 world championships in Montreal for refusing to take a drug test covering substances banned by the IOC.
+This was during a period the World Bridge Federation wanted bridge to be a sport at the summer Olympic Games.

 Eythorsdottir claims she was on a prescription diet drug connected with a back condition.
-She had asked the authorities if the drug was banned.
-She did not have a certificate to cover the prescription.
+She had asked if the drug was banned but she did not have a prescription certificate.